 What about the due date?

-Applications should be postmarked by February 1, 2014.
+Applications should be postmarked by February 15 of the internship year.
 You should inform your professors and the registrar at your college/university of this date, too.
 Letters of recommendation and transcripts may be sent separately from the application, however your application is not complete until we have them!

 I don't have a car; what about transportation?

 Many of the interns at IBM Almaden do not have a car; there are housing opportunities not far from the site, and there is public transportation and shuttles, as well as bike paths.
 The same goes for grocery shopping; it is either walking or biking distance for many people.
 If you did come to IBM Almaden and did not have a car, we would recommend obtaining a bicycle, as the weather is infallibly good in the summer (no chance of rain), and it comes in handy for commuting.
 At IBM Yorktown, there is also public transportation as well as carpooling opportunities; the same holds for Austin .

 I'm a senior and plan to attend graduate school next year.
 Can I still apply?